Jerry Stalcup

-Jerry Stalcup (born November 19, 1938) is a former linebacker in the National Football League.
-Stalcup was drafted in the sixth round of the 1960 NFL Draft by the Los Angeles Rams and played that season with the team.
-He was later drafted in the 1961 NFL Expansion Draft by the Minnesota Vikings, but instead went on to play two seasons with the Denver Broncos of the American Football League.
+Gerald Newell Stalcup (November 19, 1938 – October 19, 2025) was an American professional football player who was a linebacker in the National Football League (NFL) and American Football League (AFL).
+He played college football for the Wisconsin Badgers.
+Stalcup was selected in the sixth round of the 1960 NFL draft by the Los Angeles Rams and played that season with the team.
+He was later drafted in the 1961 NFL expansion draft by the Minnesota Vikings, but instead went on to play two seasons with the Denver Broncos in the AFL.
 In 1965, he returned to his high school in Rockford to serve as the defensive coordinator.
 In 1974, he and head Coach Robert Pellant led Rockford East to a state championship in the first year the high school football playoffs were held in Illinois.

+Stalcup died on October 19, 2025, at the age of 86.